byrna287/AVL_balance/README.md

+# prolog AVL tree

-# balance a BST to create an AVL tree using prolog
+balance a BST to create an AVL tree using prolog